zowe/docs-site/docs/user-guide/api-mediation/api-gateway-configuration.md

 ## Unique cookie name for multiple zowe instances

-By default, in the API Gateway, the cookie name is apimlAuthenticationToken.
+By default, in the API Gateway, the cookie name is `apimlAuthenticationToken`.
-To prevent the overwriting of default cookie name in the case of multiple instances of Zowe, there is a possibility to configure unique cookie name for each instances.
+To prevent overwriting of the default cookie name in the case of multiple Zowe instances, a unique cookie name can be configured for each instance.

-Please follow below steps to configure unique cookie name for the instances,
+Follow this procedure to configure a unique cookie name for the instances:

 1. Open the `zowe.yaml` configuration file.
-2. Find or add the property  `components.gateway.security.auth.uniqueCookie` and set it to true.
-A unique cookie name will be generated as apimlAuthenticationToken.instanceId (Eg. If the instance id is s0w1, cookie name will be `apimlAuthenticationToken.s0w1`)
+2. Find or add the property  `components.gateway.security.auth.uniqueCookie`, and set it to `true`.
+A unique cookie name is generated as `apimlAuthenticationToken.instanceId`.

+    **Example:**
+    If this parameter is set to `true`, and the instance id is `s0w1`, the name of the cookie transforms to `apimlAuthenticationToken.s0w1`.
-3. If the above is not set to true, cookie name will be `apimlAuthenticationToken`  by default.
+If this property is not set to `true`, the cookie name remains `apimlAuthenticationToken` by default.
 4. Restart `zowe`.